James Paddon

 James Paddon (23 September 1811, Portsea, Hampshire – 13 February 1861, Nou Island, New Caledonia) was an English navigator-merchant, sandalwood, settler, pioneer in the New Hebrides and New Caledonia.

 Early years

 The beginning of his life remains unknown.
 Originally from Portsea, the island where Portsmouth is located in Hampshire, in the south of England.
 The fifth of ten children, his father was a pilot.
 It seems that Paddon left the Royal Navy with the rank of midshipman in Australia.

-He was then found in 1840 in China, where he is the Captain of the brig Brigand on behalf of a Parsi Heerjeebhoy Rustomjee, his sponsor, and owner of the vessel.
+He was then found in 1840 in China, where he was the Captain of the brig Brigand on behalf of a Parsi Heerjeebhoy Rustomjee, his sponsor, and owner of the vessel.
 No doubt he was involved in the opium trade.